Las Vegas Transit: 1980s–1990s

 In the early 1980s, the routes were all finally synchronized to arrive/depart at the downtown transfer center at the same time to facilitate passenger transfer, except for the more-frequently running Route #6.
 In order to hold fares steady, a public/private partnership was set up in 1980 where the Regional Transportation Commission of Southern Nevada would apply for federal funds for buses, and approximately 1/4 of the local matching funds would be provided by LVTS, with the remainder provided by RTC.
 In turn, RTC would lease the buses to LVTS at no cost.
 The first RTC-purchased buses arrived in September 1981.

 By the 1980s and early 1990s, the private bus system was no longer adequate and lacked both the service frequency and route coverage to accommodate the explosive growth of the Las Vegas Valley.
 In 1981, the State Futures Commission said that mass transit was the key issue in Clark County; a 1983 ballot proposal to fund an expansion of the system by raising sales taxes was voted down resoundingly, though.
 According to Las Vegas Review-Journal articles at the time, LVTS claimed that government subsidies were needed to expand the coverage area and increase frequency of service.
 They contended the existing coverage with limited residential routes was dictated by the more lucrative Route #6 "Strip", which generated enough profit to support the current system.
 Even with population growth exceeding 60% between 1970 and 1980, the average residential density remained under 5 people in 1 acre; the bus system in Las Vegas had also acquired a reputation for serving those who could not drive: the destitute and elderly, meaning there was little incentive to expand the system into areas that would not ride the bus under any circumstances.
 60% of LVTS riders were tourists, nearly all riding #6 "Strip".
-The small coverage area made it extremely difficult for people to use the buses, and ridership was limited to those who had no means of private transportation.
+The small coverage area made it difficult for people to use the buses, and ridership was limited to those who had no means of private transportation.

 In addition, even though Route #6 "Strip" was the busiest and its buses were packed with tourists, that route was operated with the oldest equipment, including the smallest 35 ft long × 96 in wide fishbowls.
 The air conditioning units on these older buses were frequently out of service.
 By contrast, some of the residential routes, with few passengers, were operated with the newest buses, which were city-owned, 40 ft long × 102 in wide, Grumman 870s and Gillig Phantoms.
 One reason for this was the city mandated that these newer city-owned buses, which also had handicap accessibility, run on the residential areas.